-Kate Thoene & Waste Not: An Innovative Approach to Helping Hunger
+Kate Thoene & Waste Not: An Innovative Solution to Reduce Food Waste & Hunger

 Hunger has always been a significant problem.
 A problem that has been made worse by the COVID-19 pandemic.
 Many Americans are still out of work and we have seen the food bank lines growing over the past few months throughout communities in our country.
 The lines keep getting longer with no end in sight.
 The pandemic has wreaked havoc on everything from public health to food insecurity.
 It is testing families and communities every day, but there is something you can do to help.